azevedolab/sandres/README.md

 <P>&nbsp;</P>
 Step 4.
 Download SAnDReS 2.0 (available here: https://github.com/azevedolab/sandres/raw/master/sandres2_win.zip).
 Copy the sandres2_win zipped directory (sandres2_win.zip) to wherever you want it and unzip the zipped directory.
 <P>&nbsp;</P>
 Step 5.
-Open a terminal and cd to sandres2_win directory then, type: python run_program.py
+Open a prompt command and cd to sandres2_win directory then, type: python run_program.py
 <P>&nbsp;</P>
 Now we have the GUI window for SAnDReS 2.0.
 That´s it, good SAnDReS session.
 By December 2021, we will have a tutorial page for additional information about how to run SAnDReS.
 This version has been tested on Windows 10.
 <P>&nbsp;</P>